tom-howard/ros2/docs/course/part6.md

     self.vel_pub.publish(self.vel_cmd)
     ```

-    The code *should* now make the robot move with a constant linear velocity of 0.1 m/s at all times, while its angular velocity will be determined by our proportional controller, based on the controller error and the proportional gain parameter `kp`.
+    Once running, the code *should* now make the robot move with a constant linear velocity of 0.1 m/s at all times, while its angular velocity will be determined by our proportional controller, based on the controller error and the proportional gain parameter `kp`.

     The figure below illustrates the effects different values of proportional gain can have on a system.